shuntress/web-host/README.md

 ## Why?
 Small-scale web publishing should be simple.

-A CS degree should not feel required for your self-hosted resume, blog, or photos.
+A CS degree should not feel required to self-host your resume, blog, or photos.

 # Quick Start
 **Install Node**: [https://nodejs.org/](https://nodejs.org/)